dkorpel/ctod/README.md

 The latter property is also useful for this tool: if you want, you can convert broken C code to similarly broken D code.

-https://tree-sitter.github.io/tree-sitter/playground
+To get familiar with how tree-sitter parses C code and how it names its nodes, try out the playground: https://tree-sitter.github.io/tree-sitter/playground

 ```